 (Lip quivers.)
 Mommy?
 (Belligerence morphs into infantilism, sucks thumb.
 Eyes every visitor with thumb in mouth.)

 I showed them.
 The jury found me "not guilty."
 N-O-T G-U-I-L-T-Y.

 ACT IV - DUBIOUS DISTINCTION

 Mind you, the verdict was "not guilty," because unlike "Perry Mason," the crime was never solved.
-The killer remains at large.
+The killer remains at large (eyes visitors suspiciously).
 But, my God, those prosecutors were intent on conviction.
 For something.
 Anything.

 Oh, they got their conviction.
 But not for murder.
 Consequently, I was the last man in Georgia convicted for sodomy.
 With my chauffeur.

 Libelous!
 Trumped up charges!
 (Turns away from Visitors and yells.)
 Where is that man?
 (Turns back to Visitors.)
 Have you seen him?
 About yea tall.
 (Indicates.)
 The right shade of ebony tan.
 Solid as the Rock of Gibraltar.
 (Flashes physique pose.)
-Smells like cocoa butter and cash.
+Smells like cocoa butter and cash?
 Ha!
 But, Chester Burge had the best lawyer in the state of Georgia!
-In the end, that felony morals charge was overturned to the misdemeanor, of "following too close!"
+In the end, that felony morals charge was overturned to a misdemeanor of "following too close!"

 (Gauges reaction.)
 "Tail gating"?
 Work with me.
 Ladies and Gentlemen, I'll be here all week.